mmbillah/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Welcome to my personal website which serves to showcase my portfolio.
 I am currently a PhD candidate in the School of Mechanical and Materials Engineering (MME) at Washington State University (WSU), Pullman.
+My expected graduation date is Summer 2023.
 I completed my Master's Degree in Statistics from WSU in Fall 2022.
 I am actively looking for full time positions in Data Science, Machine Learning or similar roles.

 My PhD research has been initially focused on implementing a Monte Carlo based probabilistic model in C++ and Fortran for studying bioparticle transport across blood-brain barrier (BBB).
 Lately, I have been working on utilizing physics informed neural networks (PINNs) for solving inverse heat treansfer problems.
 I have also studied complex polymer/solvent/nonsolvent systems for industrial applications using molecular dynamics simulations.